Meet the Girls Advisory Board

 Sarah: Do it!
 You won't regret it!
 Don't let things like not knowing anyone on course or not having experience with many of the activities hold you back.
 On GirlVentures courses there is such a huge support system.
 Whether or not you've ever climbed or backpacked or even camped before, there will likely be people in the same boat.
 You'll learn so much from the instructors and other students.
 I met so many friends on course almost two years ago that I'm still close with.
 It's just a wonderful experience.

 Mielle: Push yourself to participate.
 I was unsure and scared about going, but summer courses have been some of the most incredible experiences I've ever had.
 Challenge yourself to take that leap and go for it!

 Q: On course and in GAB we play the game "Essence,” which helps us get to know each other better by revealing our relationships with features of the natural world.
 In the spirit of the activity, fill in the blank.
 If I were a tree I would be...

 Mielle: A weeping willow.
 At their core they are very strong and stable, but their boughs are more unsure.
 I am secure in myself, but when I reach into new domain I can lose that confidence.

 Sarah: An aspen, because their root systems are interconnected into a tree colony.
 I feel very connected and supported by my friends and family.

-Meet Mielle, Sarah and our other amazing Girls Advisory Board members at our upcoming Hike for Girls on Saturday, May 5.
+Meet Mielle, Sarah and our other amazing Girls Advisory Board members at our Hike for Girls on Saturday, May 5.
 Sign up to reserve your spot today.